xebialabs/AWSWebinar/modules/xebialabs/devops-as-code/README.md

 1) Open the XL Deploy GUI at http://localhost:4516/ and login with the username `admin` and password `admin`.
 Verify that the about box reports the version to be **8.5.0-alpha.13**.

 2) Open the XL Release GUI at http://localhost:5516/ and login with the username `admin` and password `admin`.
 Verify that the about box reports the version to be **8.5.0-alpha.9**.

+3) Open the Jenkins GUI at http://localhost:49001/ and verify its up and running.

 # Install the XL CLI